wonma/100-days-of-code/log.md

 **Thoughts**
 - I'm trying to build a good habit in learning coding.
 One of them is to write the exercise code from scratch by myself and catch what concepts I didn't understand.
 I felt a desire to jump to the next learning content, but I paused, opened up my review plan, and started to write the exercise code one by one.
 I feel this helps me check if I really understood the concept or not.
 I'm thankful I can enjoy learning coding at my pace.

+---
+### Day 29: November 14, Monday

+**Today's Progress**
+Advanced React(Coursera): Context API
+I implemented Context API so that the 'Blog' app can share the global state across different levels of child components without prop drilling.

+**Thoughts**
+- I am enjoying this learning so much!
+Of course, when I come across some complicated-looking concepts on the documents I feel overwhelmed but I try to stop thinking what I can't do at my level now.
+I will continuously make small progress!
+Slowly but steadily.

 <!--
 ### Day 1: June 27, Monday